hansialice/hansialice.github.io/_pages/about.md

 I research the [physical climate system](https://www.nature.com/scitable/knowledge/library/the-global-climate-system-74649049), particularly the myriad of interactions between atmosphere, ocean, and ice that give rise to the Earth's climate.
 I am especially interested in the ever-evolving climate of the polar regions, both Antarctic and Arctic, as well as the large-scale transport of atmospheric water from equator to pole.

+I am a co-chair of the [Polar Climate Working Group](http://www.cesm.ucar.edu/working_groups/Polar/) of the [Community Earth System Model](http://www.cesm.ucar.edu), whose development hub is at the [National Center for Atmospheric Research](https://ncar.ucar.edu) in Boulder, Colorado, USA.

-### <i>I am looking for graduate students!</i>
+### <i>I always appreciate hearing from prospective graduate students!</i>
-If you enjoy physics, mathematics, and possibly Python, and are interested in applying these to study of the Earth's climate system, I want to talk to you.
-Please get in touch: hansingh (at) uvic (dot) ca.
+If you enjoy physics, mathematics, and possibly Python, and are interested in applying these to study of the Earth's climate system, please get in touch: hansingh (at) uvic (dot) ca.  If you'd like to work with me, please send me some information about your potential research interests, your transcript, and your resume or CV.

 <!---
 ======